hiroyuki-i/FunkyChicken/README.md

-trial2d-unity
+FunkyChicken
 =============

-This is a trial game project of the Unity.
+This is a simple game project of the Unity.

+branch "master" is for WebPlayer, and "mobile" is for the app build.